12 Sep, 2021

 The Internal Revenue Service issued an alert, "Economic Impact Payments belong to recipient, not nursing homes or care facilities."
 June, 16, 2020

-The Social Security Administration (SSA) has issued FAQs on this issue, which points out that if the individual has a representative payee, that "representative payee is only responsible for managing Social Security or SSI benefits.
+The Social Security Administration (SSA) has updated its FAQs to incorporate the July 2021 changes.
+Click here.
+Earlier FAQs point out that if the individual has a representative payee, that "representative payee is only responsible for managing Social Security or SSI benefits.
 An EIP is not such a benefit.
 A representative payee should discuss the EIP with the beneficiary.
 If the beneficiary wants to use the EIP independently, the representative payee should provide the EIP to the beneficiary.
 If the beneficiary asks the representative payee for assistance in using the EIP in a specific manner or saving it, the representative payee can provide that assistance outside the role of a representative payee."
 If the Facility is the representative payee for the resident, they must follow these instructions.

-The National Center on Law & Elder Rights published a Fact Sheet for nursing home residents
+The National Center on Law & Elder Rights published a Fact Sheet for nursing home residents.
+See fact sheets updated August 2021:

 On June 8th, the Chairpersons of the House Ways and Means and House Energy and Commerce committees called on CMS to protect the interests of nursing home residents and ensure residents "are not coerced into wrongly handing over their checks for fear of being kicked out of their homes.”
 Read the press release here and the full letter to CMS here.